avwsolutions/DOD-AMS-Workshop/workshop.md

 - All Operating System messages (syslog) must be available in the data lake.
 - All Middleware messages must be available in the data lake.
-- Security related messages (facility 4/10 - audit) must be masked.
+- Security related messages (facility 4/10 - audit, ) must be masked.
 - Original timestamp must be used from source ( not on arrival )
+- Application context must be added, either Functional or Technical.
+- Customer privacy-sensitive messages must not enter the data lake.
+- All messages that not match a pattern must be traceable for optimalization.

 <a id="basics"></a>
 ## 2.1 Your first logstash configuration